-Ms. Wang’s music has been performed across North America, Europe, and Asia at venues including Carnegie Hall, Atlantic Center for the Arts, MASS MoCA, Roulette, The Stone, Hindemith Foundation (Switzerland), Logos Foundation (Belgium), Herz Jesu-Kirche (Germany), Villa Romano (Italy), Kitara Hall (Japan), Hong Kong Arts Centre (Hong Kong), Yong Siew Toh Conservatory Orchestra Hall (Singapore), and Bach Hall (Taiwan).
-She has collaborated with ensembles and performers such as Brooklyn Rider String Quartet, MIVOS Quartet, members of Eighth Blackbird, pianists Eric Huebner, Vicky Chow, Jenny Q Chai, conductors David Gilbert, Brad Lubman, Paul Chiang, and visual artists Alice Grassi and Takeshi Moro.
+Dr. Wang’s music has been performed across North America, Europe, and Asia at venues including Carnegie Hall, Atlantic Center for the Arts, MASS MoCA, Aspen Music Festival, Roulette, The Stone, Hindemith Foundation (Switzerland), Logos Foundation (Belgium), Herz Jesu-Kirche (Germany), Villa Romano (Italy), Kitara Hall (Japan), Hong Kong Arts Centre (Hong Kong), Yong Siew Toh Conservatory (Singapore), and Song-Yi Concert Hall (Taiwan).
+She has collaborated with ensembles and performers such as Le Nouvel Ensemble Moderne, Brooklyn Rider String Quartet, MIVOS Quartet, members of Eighth Blackbird, pianists Eric Huebner, Vicky Chow, Jenny Q Chai, conductors David Gilbert, Brad Lubman, Paul Chiang, and visual artists Alice Grassi and Takeshi Moro.

-In 2010, Ms. Wang’s solo piano piece Intimate Rejection was released on Jenny Q Chai’s solo album “New
+In 2010, Dr. Wang’s solo piano piece Intimate Rejection was released on Jenny Q Chai’s solo album “New

 York Love Song” on the ArpaViva Foundation Inc label.
-Recently Ms. Chai also premiered Current, which was reviewed as a “vibrant work,” and “the high point of the night, [full of] icily misty tonalities.”
+Dr. Chai also premiered Current, which was reviewed as a “vibrant work,” and “the high point of the night, [full of] icily misty tonalities.”

-on WNYC by John Schaefer and on Taukay Edizioni Musicali in Italy.
+on WNYC and WQXR, and on Taukay Edizioni Musicali (Italy) and on Campo de Santa Clara, Lisbon (Portugal).
 She is the

-winner of the Yvar Mikhashoff Trust for New Music competition, the Look and Listen
+winner of the Yvar Mikhashoff Trust for New Music competition, the 15th Annual Piano Commission Award at the University of Illinois, the Look and Listen

 Festival Composition Prize, and the Award